tasdus-117/CKD_Predict_Model/README.md

-Here is the English version of the README.md for your Chronic Kidney Disease Prediction project.

-It highlights your specific role in Data Preprocessing and the implementation of the Mixed Naive Bayes model, which is a strong talking point for your portfolio.

-Markdown

 # Chronic Kidney Disease Prediction

 This project builds a Machine Learning model to predict and diagnose **Chronic Kidney Disease (CKD)** based on biomedical indicators.
 The project involves a comprehensive comparison of various classification algorithms and applies dimensionality reduction techniques to optimize performance.